 The startup world is crazy right now!

-At the time, when I'm writing this summary, a lot of businesses have been hit by the pandemic.
+A lot of businesses have been hit by the pandemic.

 Many businesses that were making profits have started to struggle.

 Even those who had a well-planned strategy didn’t expect such a change.